Royal Adelaide Hospital

+The hospital is the most expensive building ever built in Australia, as well as the second most expensive hospital ever built in the world, at US$2.44 billion in construction and equipment costs.

 History

 1841–2017: Original hospital buildings

 Colonel Light had originally envisaged the hospital in the Eastern parklands.

 On 15 July 1840 Lieutenant-Colonel George Gawler, then governor of South Australia, laid the foundation stone for the Adelaide Hospital, which is regarded as the hospital's foundation day, although the first patients were only admitted in January or February of the following year.
 It was located in the Adelaide Park Lands on the north side of North Terrace, east of Frome Road.

 In 1856, around the time of the establishment of the Adelaide Botanic Garden to the east, a second building was completed on the site, and the original hospital was used to house patients from the nearby Adelaide Lunatic Asylum, which was sold off to the Botanic Garden.

 In 1891 the hospital opened its first operating theatre, with rows of raised seating to enable students and others to witness operations.
 In 1899, only four years after x-ray was discovered, an x-ray facility was opened, by 1939 boasting an extensive X-ray department for the treatment of cancer.
 The hospital installed its first telephone system in 1901 and performed its first blood transfusion in 1925.

 The hospital was officially proclaimed "Royal" on 2 November 1939.
 At that time it was the largest general hospital in Australia, and included a modern dental hospital.
 It also functioned as a teaching hospital for medical and dental students, in conjunction with the University of Adelaide (a partnership which has continued to the present day).

 The old RAH stood adjacent to both the University of Adelaide (established 1874) and the University of South Australia (established as South Australian School of Mines and Industries on that site in 1889).
 Its campus was also home to the University of Adelaide's Medical School and the Hanson Institute and SA Pathology.

 The old hospital's morgue still stands in the Botanic Gardens.

 The old RAH included an advanced burns unit, the Adult Burn Centre, led by John Greenwood, and in 2009 became the only burns unit to be verified by the American Burn Association outside of North America.

 The Royal Adelaide Hospital is the only provider of hyperbaric oxygen therapy in South Australia.
 Its Hyperbaric Medical Unit (HMU) opened in 1985.
 The principal treatment equipment as of 2013 was a pair of twin-lock, multi-place hyperbaric chambers.
 One of these chambers was the first rectangular steel chamber in Australia.